 Group Administrator: Ronald D. Haynes (Memorial University), contact rhaynes AT mun dot ca

-Stay tuned for more details and registration information.
+Please head to the Workshop webpage Registration is now available!
 Here is the first announcement.
 Email: rhaynes AT mun.ca for more information.

 Good News!
 The CRG has just received word of funding from AARMS to support our activities.
 Stay tuned!